How Much Can You Lift While Pregnant?

 In addition, your hip joints are loosening to help prepare for the delivery of your baby.
 It is important to realize your body is changing and you may not be able to do the same activities you were able to do before becoming pregnant, including lifting heavy objects.

-Whether you should be lifting during pregnancy or not is a question for your healthcare provider, but the general rule of thumb is let someone else do it for you.
+Whether you should be lifting during pregnancy or not is a question for your health care provider, but the general rule of thumb is to let someone else do it for you.

 Risks of Heavy Lifting During Your Pregnancy

 Lifting an object incorrectly, whether heavy or not, can also result in a pulled muscle.
-A potentially severe complication of heavy lifting is a hernia.
+A potentially severe complication from heavy lifting is a hernia.

 Techniques for Lifting During Pregnancy